DentonJC/cobs/README.md

 - Isolation Forest (if)
 - ResidualNN (residual)
 - Perceptron (perceptron)
-- Multilayer perceptron (m_perceptron)
+- Multilayer perceptron (mperceptron)

 Models in progress:
 - LSTM
 - RNN

 Use cobs/config.ini to configure the models.
-- rparams for basic configuration
+- rparams (type: dictionary) for basic configuration
-- gparams for randomized search configuration
+- gparams (type: dictionary) for randomized search configuration

 KNOWN BUG in Parallel: need to restart script after using keras model in experiments table.